HsHs-dev/UW-Madison-CS571/README.md

 # CS571 Building UI (React & React Native)

-[CS571](https://cs571.org/) is a course from University of Wisconsin, Madison University, which focuses on the frontend development and User-interfaces part of web-development.
+[CS571](https://cs571.org/) is a course from University of Wisconsin, Madison, which focuses on the frontend development and User-interfaces part of web-development.

+A more detailed description can be found [here](https://csdiy.wiki/en/Web%E5%BC%80%E5%8F%91/CS571/)

 ## Homeworks